HaoMy-Tran/Data-Engineer-Test/README.md

 Thank you for the opportunity to demonstrate my skills for this position.

 Below is the explanation for the solution developed for this test.
-For comprehensive details, including query results, underlying data sources, and the full project structure, please refer to my BigQuery project:
+For comprehensive details, including query results, underlying data sources, and the full project structure, please refer to the BigQuery project I have granted access to you.

 Project ID: **`data-engineer-test-480006`**